sramirez-nih/scanning/README.md

-# test-public
+# test-scanning
-Used for secret scanning
+Used to test GitHub secret scanning